-I-1.
+- I-1.
 PURPOSE.
-This Request for Proposals ("RFP") provides interested contractors ("Offerors") with sufficient information to enable them to prepare and submit proposals for consideration by the Pennsylvania Public Utility Commission ("Commission" or "PUC") to conduct a Stratified Management and Operations Audit ("Management Audit") of Philadelphia Gas Works ("PGW", "Utility" or "Company"), and its relationship with its affiliates if applicable.
-The Management Audit is being conducted pursuant to the Commission's statutory authority at 66 Pa.C.S. §§ 331, 501, 506, and 516 (a) and (c).
+This Request for Proposals ("RFP") provides interested contractors ("Offerors") with sufficient information to enable them to prepare and submit proposals for consideration by the Pennsylvania Public Utility Commission ("Commission" or "PUC") to conduct a Stratified Management and Operations Audit ("Management Audit") of PPL Electric Utilities Corporation ("PPL Electric Utilities", "Utility" or "Company"), and its relationship with its affiliates if applicable.
+The Management Audit is being conducted pursuant to the Commission's statutory authority at 66 Pa.C.S. §§ 331, 501, 506, and 516 (a) and (c). - Issuing Office.

-I-2.
-ISSUING OFFICE.
 This RFP is issued by the Pennsylvania Public Utility Commission's Bureau of Audits ("Issuing Office").
 The Commission regulates and/or approves rates and tariffs for common and contract carriers, power, water, gas and communication utilities operating within the Commonwealth of Pennsylvania ("Commonwealth").
 While the contract is between the named Utility and the contractor, the final selection, control and approval for payment of this audit is to be made by the Commission.
 The sole point of contact in the Commonwealth for this RFP shall be Nathan Paul, Audit Supervisor in the Pennsylvania Public Utility Commission's Bureau of Audits, P.O.
 Box 3265, Harrisburg, PA 17105-3265, telephone number (717) 214-8249, fax (717) 783-9866, and email npaul@pa.gov, the Issuing Officer for this RFP.
-Please refer all inquiries to the Issuing Officer.
+Please refer all inquiries to the Issuing Officer. - I-3.

-I-3.
 SCOPE.
-This RFP contains instructions governing the proposals to be submitted and the material to be included therein; a description of the service to be provided; requirements which must be met to be eligible for consideration; general evaluation criteria; and other requirements specific to this RFP that are to be met by each proposal.
+This RFP contains instructions governing the proposals to be submitted and the material to be included therein; a description of the service to be provided; requirements which must be met to be eligible for consideration; general evaluation criteria; and other requirements specific to this RFP that are to be met by each proposal. - I-4.
+PROBLEM STATEMENT.
+To assist the Commission in its task of regulation, Management Audits of the non-transportation utilities are conducted periodically.
+Such audits will be used by the Commission to determine the extent to which a utility's management has contained costs, developed reasonable long and short-range plans for its continued operation, provided proper service to the customers it serves, and provided proper management and organizational structure (See also IV-1 and IV-2).